 - Put all the ingredients except oil in a grinder and make a coarse paste.
 Taste and adjust the seasoning.

 - Heat oil in a wok.
 Take a little portion of the paste in your hands and make small lime size balls by rolling between your palms.
-Deep fry the balls till they turn golden brown from all the sides.
-Take out the fried falafels on kitchen paper towels.
+Deep fry the balls until they turn golden brown from all the sides.
+Take out on a kitchen paper towel.
+Keep aside

 - Using dried chickpeas is recommended for this recipe.